egifermana/global-vaccine-tracker-dashboard/README.md

 The dataset used for this project is sourced from [Our World in Data](https://ourworldindata.org/covid-vaccinations).
 Ensure compliance with the dataset's license and usage policies.

----

-Feel free to customize this template based on your project's specific details and add any additional sections or information that you find relevant.
-Providing a clear and informative README helps users and collaborators understand your project and how to interact with it.